 Capital

 Grants for capital projects are generally considered for organizations with which the Foundation has an established relationship.
+Given the potential significant investment of a capital award, the foundation requests advance planning conversations with demonstration of feasibility of the capital campaign and project.
 To allow for more community-focused and opportunistic grantmaking capacity the Foundation is unlikely to fund significant capital gifts for the largest cultural organizations with operating budgets typically over $5 million.
 Priority consideration will be given to those projects that are intentional about serving multiple organizations, that serve diverse communities, allow for more equitable access, support live/work spaces for artists, and help fill a critical gap in the arts & culture ecosystem.

 - 501 (c) 3 nonprofit arts & culture organization

-- Mission is focused on producing and presenting the arts for the public
+- Mission is focused on producing and presenting in-person arts experiences for the public

 - Based in the city of Denver and deliver the majority of your programs in Denver*

-- Minimum of 3 years consistent public arts & culture programming
+- Demonstration of consistent in-person public arts & culture programming

-- Strong understanding of and clear plan for implementing DEI practices
+- Strong commitment to and clear incorporation of DEI values and practices

 *Bonfils-Stanton Foundation’s geographic focus is Denver.
 We welcome inquiries about possible exceptions from small-budget, community-driven and centered arts & culture organizations based in adjacent Arapahoe, Adams and Jefferson counties.
 Please contact a grants team member to discuss.